 Before diving in too deep, it needs to be stressed that “affordable” is a relative term.

 Now then, well-known Swiss watchmakers, TAG Heuer, produced their first affordable tourbillon watch in 2016, releasing the $15,000 Heuer-02T (like we said, relative).
 For a watchmaker of TAG Heuer’s stature to produce the Heuer-02T was a definitive signal of an industry shift.
+If you search on respected online watch dealers such as Chrono 24 for tourbillon watches– you’re unlikely to find one for less than tens of thousands of dollars.

 To be clear, though, TAG Heuer was not the first company to release an affordable tourbillon watch.